cblair28/Mobile-Device-Autocomplete/README.md

 objects from highest confidence to lowest confidence.
 If the confidence is the same, it orders them asciibetically (according to ascending ascii value).

-Finally, AutocompleteMain is the main method to test the classes.
+Finally, AutocompleteMain is a main method to run the program.
 To compile/run this code, declare a new AutocompleteProvider in the main method, then use the train and getWords methods.
 I've provided an example, where I put the sample input and output.
 The input/output is: